bbt-vinz/Javascript-Snippets/README.md

 NOTE: Of course you would need [jQuery] installed before using any of these snippets.
 You might also need to install [Modernizr] for some of the snippets as well.

+OTHER NOTE: Some of these snippets are plugins/extensions from 'other' authors and I have included their copyright/disclaimer, info in the JS file.

 [jQuery]: http://www.jquery.com
 [Modernizr]: http://www.modernizr.com